 Asparagus plus crescent rolls equal the best puff pastry appetizers for any meal or party!
-Cheesy Asparagus Crescent Roll Appetizers are so tasty and a snap to make.
+Asparagus Crescent Rolls are so tasty and a snap to make.
 And a bonus: they make eating your vegetables a whole lot more fun!

 Wrapping asparagus in cheesy crescent rolls changes everything!
 Hum-drum veggies turn into treats nobody can get enough of.
 Note to self: Fix more than you think you’ll need.
 These will go like hotcakes!

-As I said earlier, from time to time, I add prosciutto to these baked appetizers.
+From time to time, I add prosciutto to these baked appetizers.
 It makes them more flavorful, more filling, and more elegant; in my book, that’s a win-win-win!
-They go well with our Prosciutto Wrapped Chicken, Creamy Swiss Chicken Bake, or Spinach Stuffed Chicken.

 To add prosciutto into this recipe, just lay a slice of it out on each crescent roll wedge, top with the asparagus, and roll.
 If the prosciutto is large, you may need to cut each slice in half or even thirds.